 When you visit the Amazon website and are logged into your account, you’ll notice that your homepage is filled with recommended products based on your previous purchases and web pages you have visited.

 Personalised landing pages are extremely effective when it comes to increasing conversion rates.
 The purchasing process is simplified and sped up as Amazon uses your behavioural data to serve you products they know you’re interested in.

 It means you do not have to browse the entire site and visit a multitude of pages which you can easily exit from.

-And by including stock numbers and prices, they create a sense of urgency that compels you to buy as soon as possible.
+By including stock numbers and prices, they create a sense of urgency that compels you to buy as soon as possible.

 If you have an ecommerce store or a website with many product pages, creating a customised homepage or ‘recommended for you’ section could boost your sales.